bradcypert/sandalwood/content/blog/writing-a-restful-api-in-flask-sqlalchemy.md

   - Python
 tags:
   - flask
-  - Python
+  - python
-description:
-  - "Writing an API in Flask with SQLAlchemy is easy with the correct setup.
+description: "Writing an API in Flask with SQLAlchemy is easy with the correct setup.
 Flask takes care of the server and routing while SQLAlchemy handles the database."
+versions:
+  python: 3.8.1
 ---

 ## First Thing’s First